Quern-stone: Types

 Knocking stones were used in the preparation of small quantities of cereal, however the earliest forms of quern were the saddle and trough querns.
 The earliest quern so far discovered dates to c.
 9,000 BCE and was found at Abu Hureyra, Syria.
 A later development was the rotary quern, which takes several forms.

 Saddle quern

 The saddle quern is produced by rocking or rolling the muller using parallel motions (i.e., pushing and pulling the handstone), which forms a shape looking like a saddle.
-These are the most ancient and widely used type of quern-stone and were superseded around the 5th to the 4th century BC by the more efficient rotary quern.
+These are the most ancient and widely used type of quern-stone and in northern Britain were superseded around the 5th to the 4th century BC by the more efficient rotary quern.
 The handstones for saddle querns are generally either roughly cylindrical (not unlike a rolling pin) and used with both hands, or rough hemispheres and used with one hand.
 This provides a crushing motion, not a grinding action and is more suitable for crushing malted grain.
 It is not easy to produce flour from a saddle quern with unmalted grain.
 The muller is also referred to as a 'rubber' or 'mouler'.